rkumar/zfm/README.md

 Some dirs such as Downloads may contain very long file names containing the same first 10 or 20 characters.
 In such case, drilling down is tedious.
 A quicker option is to have FULL_INDEXING.
 In this all files are indexed using 1-9, then a-zA-Z. However, this is not the default, since the user has to scan the list to see what the hotkey is.
 I have found that drilling down is much faster -- the first 2 characters of a file or dir often are all we need to get into a dir or get a file.

 Other downloaded files may contain funny or unusual characters such as quotes or brackets that i ignore or use for other purposes.
 Let me know if this is an issue, or use FULL_INDEXING for these cases.
+Full indexing is available with the TOGGLE_KEY.

 ###Match from start or anywhere:###

 The default when you type characters is to match from start.
 If you type "^" anywhere during the command, the match toggles between start and match anywhere in string.
 Once you start remembering file positions, it helps to always keep in the match-from-start position.

 ###Matching dot-files###

 By default this is off.
-You can either go to the setting to change the option or if you type a dot at the beggining of a file name, I switch on GLOB_DOTS.
+You can either go to the setting to change the option or if you type a dot at the beginning of a file name, I switch on GLOB_DOTS.

 ###Sorting and Filtering###